 Background info.
 When MJ’s parents built their house, they did it right.
 Oak floors throughout, and even oak boards as the floor to the porch.
 To preserve the porch, they used green lead paint to keep it from rotting.
 Bad news–nothing will keep wood from rotting in this hot humid climate.

-A couple of decades later, the fateful day arrived, and it could have been karma, as he was the first pastor of the church who could not speak German.
+A couple of decades later, the fateful day arrived, and it could have been karma, as he was the first pastor of the church who could not speak German (the church was even founded by Col. Johannes Gottfried Cullman).
 Fiedler showed up as hungry as usual, but no lighter than before.
 He hit the one really weak board on the porch, and boom!
 Down he went, about three feet.

 No harm was done to the man of God, but the porch received a death sentence.
 Here’s where I come in.
 I happened to be there while my in laws were tearing up the oak boards, and replacing them with cheap pressure treated pine.
 I asked them what they were going to do with them, and the answer was that they were going to be burned.
 There is nothing as healthy as burning boards painted with lead paint.

-I offered to take a few boards off of their hands, and the result is above.
+I offered to take a few boards off of their hands, and the result is above, a cabinet I made using only hand tools.
 I even saved some of the green paint.
 Hey, nostalgia, and a great story.

 As my man Brecht wrote ( sorta plagiarizing Villon), where are the snows of yesteryear?
 I at least I saved a few of the oak boards.